villamany/3dpBurner-sender/README.md

-# 3dpBurner-sender GPLv3 licensed
+# 3dpBurner-sender
-A GCODE sender for 3dpBurner laser cutter/engraver (GRBL based)
+A Windows GCODE sender for 3dpBurner laser cutter/engraver (GRBL based)

+Licensed under GPLv3

 GitHub notes:
 The master branch contain the development version.
-Check the "Releases" for release versions and binary files.
+Check the "Releases" for release versions and .exe files.

 v0.1.1

 // Improved file streaming speed: On file streaming all line responses was added to log console. this produce a slowly file streaming due many visual lines to move.
 Now only add lines if response is not "ok"

 // Removed "stop" button it no was canceling instantly, now only "start" button enabled/disabled during streaming, press reset if you want to cancel the work.